romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 HAVING count(id) = 5
 ```

-Value of a function can be an object
+The value of a function can be an object
 where keys are column operators (see [column operators](#column-operators) section for full list)
 and values are values to compare with.